Hephaisto-dev/airline-information-system/analysis/Use Cases.md

 >   None.

 #### Exceptions
->   None.
+> 5. System informs the actor that something went wrong when loading the information and allows the user to try again.

 ---

-Use Case Searching for a flight
+Use Case Searching for a flight <Jazz>
 #### Name
 > Search for a flight